pinobatch/pently/docs/usage.md

 `9` represent a minor second through a major sixth and `A` through `F` a minor seventh through a minor tenth.
-Arpeggio doesn't work in the attack track, and an arpeggio involving both a base note below middle C and an interval below an octave tends to sound muddy.
+Arpeggio doesn't work in the attack track, and an arpeggio involving both a base note below middle C and an interval below an octave tends to sound muddy, especially when played fast.
 Examples of musically useful arpeggio values follow:

 Value | Effect
 ----- | ------